Covering Action on Conley Theory: Connection Matrices

 \section{$p-$Connection Matrices}

-In this section we will define a $p-$connection matrix for a $p-$Morse decomposition.
+In this section we will define a $p-$connection matrix for a $p-$Morse decomposition of an invariant set $S$.
 Its entries are homomorphisms which give dynamical information on the connecting orbits between $p-$Morse sets.
-In this setting, we only assume that $S$ is an invariant set, dropping the assumption that $S$ is isolated, even though the $p-$Morse sets are considered to be isolated invariant sets.
+In this setting, we only assume that $S$ is an invariant set (possibly noncompact), dropping the assumption that $S$ is isolated, even though the $p-$Morse sets are considered to be isolated invariant sets (hence, compact sets).

-In Subsection \ref{subsec:4.1}, we define a $p$-attractor-repeller decomposition $(A,R)$ for $S$ as an attractor-repeller decomposition such that $A$ and $R$ are $p$-evenly covered isolated invariant sets, see Definition \ref{def:evenlycovered}.
-Despite the fact that $S$ may not be $p$-evenly covered, one proves that $S$ can be decomposed into smaller invariant sets ${S}_{{R},g{A}}$ which satisfy this property, see Theorem \ref{teo:Marimon}.
-In particular, $\widetilde{S}_{{R},g{A}}$ is isolated if and only if its homeomorphic image ${S}_{{R},g{A}}$ is isolated, see Corollary \ref{cor:IISIFF}.
-In Subsection \ref{subsec:4.2}, one defines a $p$-connection matrix for a $p$-attractor-repeller decomposition of an invariant set and prove that its invariance under equivalent regular covering spaces.
-Moreover, for the case of isolated invariant sets, we establish in Theorem \ref{thm_proj} the relation between p-connection matrices and the classical connection matrices presented in \cite{MR978368}, showing that the p-connection matrix generalizes the classical one.
-In Subsection \ref{sec:p-morsedec}, a manner to use this theory to obtain information on the connections between Morse sets in a more general $p$- Morse decomposition is presented.
+In Subsection \ref{subsec:4.1}, one defines a $p$-attractor-repeller pair $(A,R)$ for $S$ as an attractor-repeller decomposition of $S$ such that $A$ and $R$ are disjoint $p$-evenly covered isolated invariant sets, see Definition \ref{def:evenlycovered}.
+Despite the fact that $S$ may not be compact or $p$-evenly covered, one proves that, under some additional hypothesis, $S$ can be decomposed into smaller invariant sets ${S}_{{R},g{A}}$ which are compact evenly covered sets, see Theorem \ref{teo:Marimon}.
+In Subsection \ref{subsec:4.2}, one defines a $p$-connection matrix for a $p$-attractor-repeller decomposition of an invariant set and one proves its invariance under equivalent regular covering spaces. {Moreover, for the case of isolated invariant sets, one establishes in Theorem \ref{thm_proj} the relation between \textit{p-connection matrices} and the classical connection matrices presented in \cite{MR978368}, showing that the \textit{p-connection matrix} generalizes the classical one.} In Subsection \ref{sec:p-morsedec}, a manner to use this theory to obtain information on the connections between Morse sets in a more general $p$-Morse decomposition is presented.
 More specifically, given a $p$-Morse decomposition of $S$, one looks at the maps between the p-Morse sets which are adjacent.
-In Subsection \ref{subsec:examples}, we present some examples to illustrate the results obtained in the previous subsections.
+In Subsection \ref{subsec:examples}, one presents some examples to illustrate the results obtained in the previous subsections.